 Apply for free prescriptions

-If you simply can’t afford to pay for your prescriptions the NHS provides a scheme especially for low-income families.
+If you simply can’t afford to pay for your prescriptions the NHS provides a scheme, especially for low-income families.
 The scheme covers things like; prescription costs, dental costs, eye care and wigs.

-You must have an income of less than £16,000 per year to be eligible for this scheme.
-It doesn’t matter if that money comes from benefits or employment.
 Depending on your circumstances, you can receive “full help” (HC2 certificate) or “partial help” (HC3 certificate).

 You don’t need to apply if you or your partner: